Updated:

 UX Pilot UX validation & predictive heatmaps Wireframes + heatmaps + design review AI $19/month ✅ Yes (7 screens)

-Motiff Code export & design systems Production-ready React/HTML code export $16/month ✅ Yes (100 credits/month)
+Motiff Code export & design systems Production-ready React/HTML code export $20/month ✅ Yes (100 credits/month)

 Visily Teams without design skills Screenshot & sketch-to-design, 1500+ templates $14/editor/month ✅ Yes (2 editable boards)

-Stitch Quick prototyping & Google ecosystem Google Gemini-powered, HTML/CSS export Free ✅ Yes (fully free)
+Stitch 2.0 Quick prototyping & Google ecosystem AI-native canvas, voice commands, instant prototyping Free ✅ Yes (fully free)

-Magic Patterns Design system integration & code export Custom design system import, Tailwind/React code ~$19/month ✅ Yes (limited)
+Magic Patterns Design system integration & code export Custom design system import, Tailwind/React code ~$20/month ✅ Yes (limited)

-Banani Text-to-prototype with style customization Multi-screen flows, Figma integration $9/month ✅ Yes (limited screens)
+Banani Text-to-prototype with style customization Multi-screen flows, MCP/code export, Figma integration $20/month ✅ Yes (20 credits/month)

 Best AI UI/UX Design Tools – Detailed Analysis